Vladlena Kukavitsa in front of the courthouse on the day of the verdict. January 22, 2026

 Case History

-Vladlena Kukavitsa is one of Jehovah’s Witnesses from Birobidzhan who were searched in February 2024.
-Shortly before that, the FSB opened a criminal case against the believer for involvement in the activities of an extremist organization because of conversations about the Bible with a local resident.
-A month later, FSB investigator Dmitriy Yankin, who had previously initiated the criminal prosecution of Jehovah’s Witnesses in Birobidzhan, opened a second criminal case against her—for participation in the activities of an extremist organization.
-In September 2024, the trial began, which after 7 months sentenced Vladlena to 6 years suspended.
-The appeal overturned this decision due to violation of the principle of transparency and sent the case for a new trial to the Birobidzhan District Court, which began in June 2025.
-Meanwhile, Vladlena’s mother, Yelena Shestopalova, also came under investigation—a criminal case was initiated against her in October.
-In January 2026, a new sentence was handed down—4.5 years suspended.
+Vladlena Kukavitsa is one of Jehovah’s Witnesses from Birobidzhan whose homes were searched in February 2024.
+Shortly before that, the FSB initiated a criminal case against the believer for involving others in the activity of an extremist organization because of conversations about the Bible with a local resident.
+A month later, FSB investigator Dmitriy Yankin, who had previously initiated criminal cases against Jehovah’s Witnesses in Birobidzhan, initiated a second criminal case against her — for participating in the activity of an extremist organization.
+In September 2024, the trial began and after 7 months Vladlena was given a 6-year suspended sentence.
+The court of appeal overturned this decision due to violation of transparency and sent the case for a new trial to the Birobidzhan District Court, which began in June 2025.
+Meanwhile, Vladlena’s mother, Yelena Shestopalova, also came under investigation — a criminal case was initiated against her in October.
+In January 2026, a new verdict was handed down — a 4.5-year suspended sentence.

 Timeline